-This manuscript was begun for Prince Alphonso, son of Edward I, who was betrothed to Margaret, daughter of the Count of Flanders.
-The arms of Flanders and England flank a defiant herring gull.
+This manuscript was begun for Prince Alphonso (b.
+1273, d.
+1284), son of Edward I and Eleanor of Castile, who was betrothed to Margaret, daughter of the Count of Flanders.
+On the opening page, the arms of Flanders and England flank an image of a herring gull.
 Alphonso was only 10 and a half years old when he died in August 1284, two weeks before his wedding.
-So, the illuminators of this this Psalter downed tools, leaving the book to be completed by lesser artists for a lesser patron.
+The manuscript was completed and adapted for his sister Elizabeth (b.
+1282, d.
+1316), the youngest daughter of Edward and Eleanor.

 What is special about this Psalter?

-In the 5th image displayed here the page sparkles with gold, and features such as the scales of the large mermaid in the lower margin would originally have also sparkled with silver.
-But from exposure to air, the silver has now oxidised and turned almost black.
+In the 5th image displayed here the page sparkles with gold.
+Some features, such as the scales of the large mermaid in the lower margin, would originally have also sparkled with silver but the silver has now oxidised and turned almost black.
 In the 6th image a finely dressed lady keeps control of her three hunting dogs by using two sticks, while a stag and deer are startled by a smaller barking dog.